 Privatisation is certainly not the answer.
 I am very clear in my mind.

-What is the answer there then to be able to ensure efficiency, transparency?
 On Air India, I am ambivalent I told you, personally.
 Party may not be ambivalent.
 My personal view, I am ambivalent.

 Ashoka Hotel, I believe in privatisation.
 I believe in privatisation of all these hotels, I have no business running hotel and so on but on banks, I draw a line.